 The cancer-inhibiting properties of Green Tea.

-EGCG is believed to exert its anti-cancer effects by targeting multiple pathways and mechanisms e.g. the inhibition of cell proliferation.
+EGCG is believed to exert its anti-cancer effects by targeting multiple pathways and mechanisms, such as the inhibition of cell proliferation.
 EGCG has been found to reduce the activity of the enzyme cyclin-dependent kinase (CDK), which is responsible for promoting cell division.
 By inhibiting CDK, EGCG can block cell proliferation and prevent cancer cells from growing and spreading.

 EGCG has been shown to induce apoptosis, or programmed cell death, in cancer cells.
-This is accomplished via a variety of mechanisms, including the activation of caspases, the inhibition of AKT pathways, and the upregulation of pro-apoptotic proteins.
-Additionally, EGCG has been found to inhibit angiogenesis, which is the process by which tumors create blood vessels to supply themselves with nutrients and oxygen.
+This is accomplished via various mechanisms, including the activation of caspases, the inhibition of AKT pathways, and the upregulation of pro-apoptotic proteins.
+Additionally, EGCG has been found to inhibit angiogenesis, the process by which tumors create blood vessels to supply themselves with nutrients and oxygen.
 EGCG does this by inhibiting the production of pro-angiogenic factors, such as VEGF and bFGF, and by promoting the production of anti-angiogenic factors, such as thrombospondin-1.

 In addition to its role in apoptosis, EGCG has also been found to inhibit angiogenesis, the process by which cancer cells form new blood vessels to feed their growth.
 By blocking the formation of new blood vessels, EGCG can prevent the growth and spread of cancer cells.